-The results of the questionnaire were assessed at event level and for SSEW divided into Days 1, 2, and 3.
-Through aggregated Days 1 and 2 together it was possible to compare audience of secondary school and college pupils with primary school pupils.
-Differences were assessed for statistical significance using Mann-Whitney U-Test (with a threshold of p<0.05 as significant) as per Hobbs et al. (2019).
+The results of the questionnaire were assessed at the event level and for SSEW divided into Days 1, 2, and 3.
+Through aggregating Days 1 and 2 together, it was possible to compare the audience of secondary-school and college pupils with primary-school pupils.
+Differences were assessed for statistical significance using the Mann-Whitney U test (with a threshold of p < 0.05 as significant) as per Hobbs et al. (2019).

-At both events a large (3m wide - 2m high) canvas banner advertising Flash Flood! was on display featuring the following text -
+At both events a large (3 m wide and 2 m high) canvas banner advertising Flash Flood! was on display featuring the following text.

-403 "Flash Flood!
+Flash Flood!